-Donna Morris is the CHRO and EVP of employee experience at Adobe.
-In this role, she has abolished performance reviews, expanded the company’s family leave policy and achieved global gender pay parity across 32 countries.
+Donna Morris is EVP and chief people officer at Walmart.
+She was previously CHRO and EVP of employee experience at Adobe.
+In this role, she abolished performance reviews, expanded the company’s family leave policy, and achieved global gender pay parity across 32 countries.

 Tawni L. Nazario-Cranz

-Tawni L. Nazario-Cranz is the chief people officer at Waymo.
-She previously held positions at SignalFire, Cruise Automation and Netflix, where she was CHRO for five years.
+Tawni L. Nazario-Cranz serves as a venture operating partner to the talent lead VC firm SignalFire, which helps entrepreneurs scale their people teams.
+She also serves as a strategic advisor to various VC firms in Silicon Valley.
+Her previous role was chief people officer at Waymo.
+She previously held positions at Cruise Automation and Netflix, where she was CHRO for five years.
 At Netflix, Nazario-Cranz built on the work of Patty McCord, creating and leading the company’s organizational design as it grew into a global content creator.

-Cindy Robbins is a president and chief people officer at Salesforce, which has been named one of Fortune’s 100 Best Companies to Work For 10 years in a row.
+Cindy Robbins is a corporate equality champion and, until recently, the president and chief people officer at Salesforce, which has been named one of Fortune’s 100 Best Companies to Work For 10 years in a row.
 She is a pioneer of equal pay and has overseen Salesforce spend $8.7 million to address pay disparities so far.

 Robbins explained the steps she and Salesforce have taken to close the pay gap at Business Insider’s IGNITION conference.
 This included why the company runs an equal pay audit every year.
 “Unless you have flawless systems and flawless processes, you’re going to have to run the audit every single year.”
 She also highlighted the impact it has had on the business.
 Since implementing the audit, the percentage of employees who think they are paid fairly has increased from 80 percent to 92 percent.

-Beth Steinberg is the chief people officer at Zenefits and the founder of Mensch Ventures, a people and talent advisory firm.
-She has also held senior HR positions at Facebook, Brightroll, Nike and Electronic Arts.
+Beth Steinberg is VP of people and talent at Chime, and the founder of Mensch Ventures, a people and talent advisory firm.
+She’s also the former chief people officer at Zenefits and has held senior HR positions at Facebook, Brightroll, Nike, and Electronic Arts.

 Janet Van Huysse